 This is another section of CJ3B.info which has taken on a life of its own, and grown beyond covering just the CJ-3B Universal Jeep.
-See the pages below for lots of Fire Jeep photos and information. -- Derek Redmond
+See the pages below for lots of fire Jeep photos and information, plus ambulances and police vehicles at the bottom. -- Derek Redmond

 Fire service Jeeps have been produced from 1945 to the present by many small apparatus manufacturers.
 Jeep Fire Engines sold through Willys dealers got their own series of serial numbers starting in 1955 (see Willys-Overland Production Figures 1945-61) and a small number were sold as "factory" units up until 1961.
 Larger manufacturers converting Jeeps from the 1940s to 60s included: